raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Query Strings and Query Parameters

 An API method MAY support or require a query string in the URL on which the method is invoked.
-The query string in a URL MUST follow [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) as the part of the URL following the question mark separator (`?`) and preceding any fragment (`#`) separator.
+The query string in a URL MUST follow the [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) specification for the part of the URL following the question mark separator (`?`) and preceding any fragment (`#`) separator.
 The query string MAY be specified either by the OPTIONAL **queryString** node or by the OPTIONAL **queryParameters** node.
 The queryString and queryParameters nodes SHALL BE mutually exclusive: processors MUST NOT allow both to be specified, explicitly or implicitly, on the same method of the same resource.

 #### The Query String as a Whole